Language5 min read

 Try a Live Edit

 Modules in BWSL provide a way to organize and reuse code across multiple shaders.
-They allow you to define functions, structs, and constants that can be imported into pipelines or other modules.
+They allow you to define functions, structs, constants, and enums that can be imported into pipelines or other modules.

 Defining a Module